iamhabbeboy/task-mangmt-demo/README.md

 ## Task Management Demo

-- Clone or unzip the project.
+- Clone or unzip the project
 - You can start the project either with Docker or the conventional laravel server

+### Installing packages
+Run `composer install` and `npm install` to install both laravel package and javascript related packages.

 ### Docker Setup
 Make sure docker is installed on your machine, then execute this command from the project directory.
 ```bash